JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

    }
    ```

-3. Save the changes and run the application.
+4. Save the changes and and run the build command again:

-   IntelliJ IDEA opens the **Run** tab and shows the output.
+   `build/bin/native/debugExecutable/native-project.kexe`.

-4. Enter your name and enjoy the result:
+5. Enter your name and enjoy the result:

    ![Application output](native-output-3.png)